Why I want my daughter to play a team sport

 High school can be a lonely time.
 Thankfully I found my tribe on the netball court.

 I have a lot of good memories from high school.

 Passing notes to my friend Nic in French class where we feverishly dissected last night's episode of A Country Practice or Moonlighting or Family Ties.
-Lunch hours rehearsing Rome and Juliet or lining up at the tuckshop to buy stupidly small tubs of Nutella.
+Lunch hours rehearsing Romeo and Juliet or lining up at the tuckshop to buy stupidly small tubs of Nutella.
 Pretending to study in the library while hatching plans to make a boy called Brendan fall madly in love with me.
 Working on the school magazine.
 Laughing our heads off in maths class over everything and nothing.

 But some of my fondest memories come from the place you'd least expect.
 Well, least expect when you look at me.
 They come from being on the netball team.

 I'm not the sportiest person.
 But it didn't matter.
 And I loved it.
 I loved the game.
 The pace.
 The rules (Offside!
 Obstruction!).
 The half-time oranges.
 The after-school training.
 The pep talks and tactics and drills.
 But most of all I just loved being on a team.
 That feeling of being a part of something.
 That feeling of belonging.

 Being part of a team.

 High school can be tough.
 Ain't that the truth.
 And it can be lonely.
 There's something about being part of a team that is balm to your soul when you're a teenager who is trying desperately to fit in.
 And according to the 2019 Suncorp Australian Youth and Confidence Research Report a whopping 32% of girls aged 11-17 say it’s that “sense of belonging” which is the best thing they get from playing sport.

 "There's something about being part of a team that is balm to your soul when you're a teenager who is trying desperately to fit in."